curityio/nginx_oauth_proxy_module/README.md

 | example-at | -at | An encrypted cookie containing either an opaque or JWT access token |
 | example-csrf | -csrf | A CSRF cookie verified during data changing requests |

-Cookies are encrypted using AES256-GCM, with a hex encoding, and each cookie consists of these parts:
+Cookies are encrypted using AES256-GCM, with a hex encoding, in this format:

 | Cookie Section | Contains |
 | -------------- | -------- |